MostAwesomeDude/brismu/0-introduction.md

 That said, I try to use standard mathematical language, but I know that advanced mathematics is not common, and try to introduce concepts before I use them.

-## Open questions

-Everything listed here is something I'd like resolved eventually, although the resolution is probably in my own misunderstanding of Lojban.

-### Relations between words

-* CLL 7.14: Is {dunli} like binary {du} but with a customizeable equivalence relation?
-* CLL 13.4: Is there a connection between {carmi}, {tsali}, and {ruble}?
-Does {cumki} follow the pattern too?
-* CLL 15.3: Do colors form a scale, or a color space?
-* logji1: What are rules/methods?

-### How to say...

-Many times, I suspect that a word exists in Lojban, but don't know what it is.
-I'm not asking for new words to be invented; I'm trying to ensure that I haven't overlooked Lojban's existing inventory.

-* How to say "exists unique"? {pa} has been alright so far.

-### Cosmetics

-* {da} or {ko'a} in the bulk of rules? {da du da} or {ko'a du ko'a}?
-* Similarly, {broda} or {bu'a}?
-* Prenex-normal form?
-* sumti vs terbri?